 It will also save you an average of 50 trips to the gas station each year.
 Maybe you can take up a new hobby.

-Today electric cars have a higher sticker price than their conventional counterparts.
-Their savings are realized over the lifetime of ownership.
+Upfront costs are the most important factor to buyers, so, we're not trying to lie.
+New and used electric cars cost more upfront than their conventional counterparts, even once you factor in incentives.
+But, the savings happens over the lifetime of ownership.
 Reports have found that the upfront price of an electric car may be 10-40% higher than an internal combustion vehicle, but that the lifetime savings in terms of fuel and maintenance can be $6,000 - $10,000.

-Electricity rates affect the cost of charging.
+Electricity rates affect the cost of charging, but it's always cheaper than gas.
 Even in Hawaii, where electricity is the most expensive in the nation, an EV owner can expect modest savings over gasoline engines.
 It’s also a good idea to check if your local electric utility offers discounts for EV charging.
 For instance, several utility companies in New York state offer reduced time-of-use rates for common EV charging times such as evenings and nights or rebates for home chargers.

-Insurance costs on electric cars can be higher than on conventional ones, a difference which is often due to the slightly higher purchase and repair price for EVs.
-Car & Driver reports that insurance prices might be 18-30% higher on an electric than a comparable gas powered car, but Forbes also points out that not all drivers see higher premiums on their EVs, and that some insurance companies offer rebates for EV drivers.
+Insurance costs on electric might can be higher than on conventional ones, but this is often due to the higher purchase and repair price for EVs (think: Tesla repairs vs. Toyota Corolla).
+While Car & Driver reports that insurance prices might be 18-30% higher on an electric than a comparable gas powered car, Forbes also points out that not all drivers see higher premiums on their EVs, and that some insurance companies offer rebates for EV drivers.